SimeonHristov99/SQLEveryDay/README.md

-# SQLEveryDay
+# SQLPractice

 Goal: Upload a solution to a database query problem.
-Solutions are written in PostgreSQL.
+Solutions are written in PostgreSQL and Python.

 ## Task 1